-•The MAC of the STA affiliated with the non-AP MLD that received the initial Control frame does not receive a PHY-RXSTART.indication primitive during a timeout interval of aSIFSTime + aSlotTime + aRxPHYStartDelay starting at the end of the PPDU transmitted by the STA (#11461)affiliated with the non-AP MLD as a response to the most recently received frame from the AP affiliated with the AP MLD or starting at the end of the reception of the PPDU containing a frame for the STA from the AP affiliated with the AP MLD that does not require immediate acknowledgement.
+•The MAC of the STA affiliated with the non-AP MLD that received the initial Control frame or the initial frame does not receive a PHY-RXSTART.indication primitive during a timeout interval of aSIFSTime + aSlotTime + aRxPHYStartDelay starting at the end of the PPDU transmitted by the STA (#11461)affiliated with the non-AP MLD as a response to the most recently received frame from the AP affiliated with the AP MLD or starting at the end of the reception of the PPDU containing a frame for the STA from the AP affiliated with the AP MLD that does not require immediate acknowledgement.

-•The MAC of the (#12242)non-AP STA affiliated with the non-AP MLD that received the initial Control frame receives a PHY-RXSTART.indication primitive during a timeout interval of aSIF-STime + aSlotTime + aRxPHYStartDelay starting at the end of the PPDU transmitted by the STA (#11461)affiliated with the non-AP MLD as a response to the most recently received frame from the AP affiliated with the AP MLD or starting at the end of the reception of the PPDU con-taining a frame for the STA from the AP affiliated with the AP MLD that does not require imme-diate acknowledgement and the (#12242)non-AP STA affiliated with the non-AP MLD does not detect, within the PPDU corresponding to the PHY-RXSTART.indication any of the following frames:
+•The MAC of the (#12242)non-AP STA affiliated with the non-AP MLD that received the initial Control frame or the initial frame receives a PHY-RXSTART.indication primitive during a timeout interval of aSIF-STime + aSlotTime + aRxPHYStartDelay starting at the end of the PPDU transmitted by the STA (#11461)affiliated with the non-AP MLD as a response to the most recently received frame from the AP affiliated with the AP MLD or starting at the end of the reception of the PPDU con-taining a frame for the STA from the AP affiliated with the AP MLD that does not require imme-diate acknowledgement and the (#12242)non-AP STA affiliated with the non-AP MLD does not detect, within the PPDU corresponding to the PHY-RXSTART.indication any of the following frames:

-… •The (#12242)non-AP STA affiliated with the non-AP MLD that received the initial Control frame does not respond to the most recently received frame from the AP affiliated with the AP MLD that requires immediate response after a SIFS.
+… •The (#12242)non-AP STA affiliated with the non-AP MLD that received the initial Control frame or the initial frame does not respond to the most recently received frame from the AP affiliated with the AP MLD that requires immediate response after a SIFS.

-—The AP affiliated with the AP MLD should transmit before the TXNAV timer expires another initial Control frame addressed to the (#12242)non-AP STA affiliated with the non-AP MLD, if the AP intends to continue the frame exchanges with the STA and did not receive the response frame from this STA for the most recently transmitted frame that requires an immediate response after a SIFS.
+—The AP affiliated with the AP MLD should transmit, before the TXNAV timer expires,either another initial Control frame or initial frame, addressed to the (#12242)non-AP STA affiliated with the non-AP MLD, if the AP intends to continue the frame exchanges with the STA and did not receive the response frame from this STA for the most recently transmitted frame that requires an immediate response after a SIFS.

 —(#10434)On the EMLSR link(s), the group addressed frame(s) that are expected to be received by the non-AP MLD shall be buffered and delivered following the rules defined in 35.3.15 (Multi-link operation group addressed frames(#11084)).